 White strains are generally famous for offering smokers a consistently high-quality weed, inducing powerful feelings of relaxation and calm.

 White Widow is widely regarded as the queen of the ‘White’ family.
 She has often been used to form other ‘white strains’ or share genetic material with other ‘white’ varieties.
 Other denominators are that white strains are covered in trichomes, have a high THC level resulting in a powerful high.
 Popular white strains include Snow White, White Widow and Amnesia Haze x White Widow.

-White Widow is classed as relatively easy to grow, and she is very resistant to mould.
+White Widow is classed as relatively easy to grow, and she is very resistant to mold.
 You can grow White Widow in northern climates as she tends to grow similarly to an Indica, despite her Sativa-dominant genetics.
-Use techniques, such as topping, to allow light to reach all areas of the plant to maximise yields.
+Use techniques, such as topping, to allow light to reach all areas of the plant to maximize yields.
 Allow White Widow sufficient flowering time, and you’ll reap rich rewards!

 Ready to grow?